-“I feel very lucky to have been in three really great and long lasting bands over the years (Shy Five, Paved Country and currently, Duppy Conquerors), playing music that has deeply moved those listening, including myself.
-I‘ve had people go out of their way to tell me how much the music has meant to them (for each of those bands) and how it has been an important backdrop in their lives.
-There is no higher praise than that, and to me that is truly the essence of what music is and should be – moving.”
+“I feel very lucky to have been in three really great and long lasting bands over the years, playing music that has deeply moved me and those listening as well.
+People have gone out of their way to tell me how much the music has meant to them and how it has been an important backdrop in their lives.
+There is no higher praise than that, and to me, that is truly the essence of what music is and should be – moving.”

 Sarah grew up loving to sing and as a child started playing guitar with a young trio of neighborhood friends in Cambridge, MA.
-They’d play at their parents parties and from there, the performance bug bit.
-It wasn’t until her college years that she first met the musicians and became one of the founding members of the ever popular Shy Five.
+They played at their parents parties and from there, the performance bug bit.
+In her college years she met the musicians and became one of the founding members of the ever popular Shy Five.
 It was a union that was meant to be (but that’s a story for another time).
-During that era, by default, she became the band’s drummer (having never played drums before!), contributed to the songwriting and of course, she sang.
+During that era, by default, Sarah became the band’s drummer (having never played drums before!).
+She contributed to the songwriting and of course, she sang.
 The band liked her unconventional (i.e. untrained) drumming style and surprising herself, she found it was something she could do.

-Putting aside her drums for a while to slow the pace a bit and raise two kids, she found herself in another unplanned union with a high-school/college friend that lead to a new musical direction.
+Putting aside her drums for a while to slow the pace and raise two kids, Sarah found herself following a new musical direction with a high-school/college friend.
 That was the birth of Paved Country.
-It started out as a singing/writing collaboration, but once they started recording, the engineer/guitar player convinced them that they should all play out in clubs.
-As with Shy Five, they enjoyed a long run and Sarah began to write in ernest, finding it to be a great outlet and a rewarding challenge.
+It started out as a singing/writing collaboration, but once they started recording, the engineer/guitar player , Andy Pinkham, convinced them that they should take it to the clubs.
+As with Shy Five, Paved Country enjoyed a long run.
+During this period Sarah began to write in earnest, finding it to be a great outlet and a rewarding challenge.
 They made three top-notch albums together.

-Along with playing guitar and singing in her new band, Mendelsohn, Sarah is currently back on the drums and one of the vocalists in Duppy Conquerors, a tribute to Bob Marley and a local favorite.
+While playing guitar and singing in her new band, Sarah is also back on the drums and one of the vocalists in Duppy Conquerors, a tribute to Bob Marley.
 This nine piece band plays Marley’s music with love and respect, covering all eras of his music.
-The band was put together by former Shy Five bandmate, Jeff Robinson, who also plays sax on Sarah’s new album along with the Duppy Conqueror horn section, guitarist, Jonas Kahn, keyboardist, Carol Namkoong and former lead singer, Curtis King.
+The band was put together by former Shy Five bandmate, Jeff Robinson, who also plays sax on Sarah’s new album along with the Duppy Conqueror horn section.

 Sarah Mendelsohn – vocals, guitar, percussion, Mellotron

-Jonas Kahn – all the really cool guitars, lead guitar, acoustic guitar, baritone guitar, octave 12-string, Mellotron
+Jonas Kahn – lead guitar, acoustic guitar, baritone guitar, octave 12-string, Mellotron

 Joe Klompus – bass